tebaker/MinesweeperForms/README.md

 # Game of Minesweeper made using Windows Forms, C\#, and Visual Studios

  Created a game of Minesweeper where the player can determine the number of rows, columns, and number of bombs each game has.
+  - Please note: most of the code is located in Form2.Designer.cs

 ![](/images/MSFormsControlForm.png)